 Total Time: 15 min

-These have a good hit of bourbon in them, so they are best reserved for the adults.
+These have a good hit of bourbon or rum in them, so they are best reserved for the adults.
 Unless you need a little quiet time out of the kids.
 Just kidding.

 For the finely ground wafers and pecans, they are best to grind separately in the food processor.
 The wafers need a good solid grinding to get them nice and fine, however for the pecans it is best to just pulse them until they are finely chopped.
 You don't want to create a paste out of them.